darwinia-network/docs/docs/node-operators/run-evm-tracing-node.md

 2. Download the precompiled tracing binary

-    As of the time of writing this doc (2024-09-27), the latest version of the Koi Chain is `v6.7.1`.
+    As of the time of writing this doc (2024-09-27), the latest version of the Darwinia chains is `v6.7.1`.
 Please ensure that you check for [the latest version](https://github.com/darwinia-network/darwinia/releases) when running your own node.

     !!! warn
         Please be aware that there are two types of binaries available on the release page.
 Select the one that starts with `darwinia-tracing-xxx`.